-Time:
+Time

+Attention: The day before the official start of autumn (21 September) we change our clocks one hour back.
 The local time in Mashhad is GMT +3:30 hours.
 Iran observes daylight savings time and the majority of the country is one time zone, with the exception in the far west of the country.